chrisdengel/project/README.md

 # Lake-Town-Properties-LLC
 Lake Town Properties LLC un-Official Website

 This site is a page for a real estate business.
-The 4 main parts are ivesting, buying/selling,
+The 4 main parts are investing, buying/selling,

  rentals, and maintenance/contract work.
 Each link will take